SEKOIA-IO/documentation/_shared_content/ECS Standardization for Network Events.md

     }
 ```

+!!! note
     Following these standards ensures that the EDR event data is consistent and can be easily interpreted and analyzed across different systems.
 This standardization helps in providing a unified view of security events and enhances the capability to respond to incidents efficiently.